 CTV advertising operates in a cookieless and VAST only environment, meaning campaign measurement has been limited in comparison to Online Video (OLV) equivalents.
-However, CTV measurement capabilities have advanced in the past year alone, offering advertisers new ways to track the success of their campaigns.
+However, CTV measurement capabilities have advanced in the past few years alone, offering advertisers new ways to track the success of their campaigns.

-Along with the standard digital video metrics - impression, quartiles, completion rates, it is now possible to measure viewability via a CTV specific measurement technology.
+Along with the standard digital video metrics - impression, quartiles, completion rates, it is now possible to measure viewability via a CTV specific measurement technology such as OMSDK.
 Many supply side vendors will have this pixel integrated, and be able to provide viewability reporting to buyers.